Martí Cifuentes

-Martí Cifuentes Corvillo (/ca/, /es/; born 7 July 1982) is a Spanish football manager who is currently the manager of club Leicester City.
+Martí Cifuentes Corvillo (born 7 July 1982) is a Spanish professional football manager who is the head coach of Major League Soccer club Portland Timbers.

 Early life

 Born in Sant Cugat del Vallès, Barcelona, Catalonia, Cifuentes only played amateur football during his entire career.
 After being a Sant Cugat FC youth graduate, he represented CFU Mirasol-Baco and UE Sant Quirze Besora before focusing solely on managing; during an interview to La Vanguardia, he described himself as a "mediocre" player.

 Career

 Early career

 Cifuentes began his career with the youth sides of Sabadell before becoming an assistant of Manolo Fernández in the first team in 2006.
 He subsequently worked at Terrassa before having short spells in the youth departments of Ajax and Millwall between 2008 and 2009.

 Cifuentes joined Rubí in 2010, as manager of the Juvenil squad, before being appointed manager of the first team in Tercera División on 29 May 2013.
 On 12 February 2014, he left the club to take over Segunda División B side Sant Andreu, replacing Patxi Salinas.

 After managing to avoid relegation with the Quadribarrats, Cifuentes was confirmed as manager of the club for the 2014–15 season on 21 May 2014, but was dismissed in August.
 On 18 May 2015, he was named Hospitalet manager, with the club also in the third division.

 Sacked by Hospi on 29 March 2016, Cifuentes moved to Sweden in April 2017, after being named in charge of AIK's reserve team and academy.